eawag-rdm/researchdata_archiving_guide/eaw_research_data_publishing_guide.md

 important to properly document the provenance of this data and be aware whether there are restrictions to publish it outside (or even inside) Eawag.
-In case there are legal problems regarding the archiving of such data, please contact [rdm@eawag.ch](mailto:rdm@eawag.ch).
+In case there are legal problems regarding the archiving and/or publishing of such data, please contact [rdm@eawag.ch](mailto:rdm@eawag.ch).

 ### Source code